adderbyte/Conversational_AI/README.md

 `

-*  to check what version of a package one currently as :
+*  to check what version of a package one currently has :
 `pip freeze | grep package_name`